Jared Dillinger: Professional career

 Dillinger was drafted second overall by the Talk 'N Text Tropang Texters in the 2008 PBA draft.

 In June 2013, in the middle of the 2013 PBA Commissioner's Cup, Dillinger was traded to sister team Meralco Bolts in a three-team trade that also involved Barako Bull Energy.
-He was traded to Barangay Ginebra in 2019.
+He signed with Barangay Ginebra in 2019 as a free agent, breaking the "gentelman's agreement" between him and his previous team Meralco Bolts.

+On July 3, 2025, it was announced that Dillinger has retired to focus on business.